How to monitor your broadband usage

 When to monitor your broadband data usage

-If you already have an unlimited broadband package, then you might want to monitor your data usage purely out of interest, or perhaps you have a suspicion that someone might be cheekily accessing your connection without your permission.
-If this is the case, we recommend that you check your security settings and change your password.
+If you have an unlimited fixed broadband package at home, then you might want to monitor your data usage purely out of interest to see what (or who) is consuming the most data in your household, or perhaps you have a suspicion that someone might be cheekily accessing your connection without your permission.
+(If this is the case, we recommend that you check your security settings and change your password.)

 How to check your broadband data usage